 - Odessa Opera and Ballet Theater – Odessa.
 Very ornate building in Neo-Baroque style, built in 1887.
 Interior of the main hall is in Rococo style.

 - Sofiyivsky Park – Cherkasy.
 Large, picturesque park – English garden.
 Large park (179 ha) with more than 2,000 species and types of trees and brush and 108 monuments of park architecture.
 Park was set in 1796 and its planning and monuments illustrate Homer’s poems Odyssey and Iliad.

 - Swallow’s Nest – Autonomous Republic of Crimea.
 Folly of a castle – Neo-Gothic villa perched on a 40 m tall cliff over the Black Sea.
 Constructed in 1911 – 1912.

-Described wonders of Ukraine
+Described landmarks of Ukraine

 Thus far the amazing heritage of Ukraine is too little known abroad.
 This enormous country has incredible wealth and diversity of heritage.
 Most interesting landmarks here are:

 - Churches and monasteries of the Kievan Rus’ – living testimony of the ancient times more than millenia ago when the contemporary Ukraine became a part of European realm.
 Most important is the complex of Kiev Pechersk Lavra but notable are also Saint Sophia Cathedral and Church of the Saviour at Berestove.

 - Prehistoric settlements – few know that in Ukraine have been found some of world’s oldest man made structures – some 15,000 years old huts from bones of mammoths in Mezhyrich and Neolithic metropolis in Talianki where in 3,850 – 3,700 BC lived some 15,000 people.